Gamer08YT/Water-Level-Indicator/README.md

 # Water Level Indicator
 ### A simple NodeMCU Ultrasonic Water Level Indicator

+1. Parts
-1. Construction
+2. Construction
-2. Programming
+3. Programming
-3. App creation
+4. App creation

+##### Parts
+- NodeMCU V3
+- HC-SR04
+- Simple Switch
+- Old Laptop battery pack or other Power source

 ##### Construction
 In this Projekt we use the NodeMCU V3 because the cheap price and performance.